 The TVI collaborates with the education team, but certain facts must be understood by the general education teacher.
 For example, vision loss without other disabilities represents a sensory problem and not a cognitive issue.
 Although overall reading rates can be lower considering the beginning use of braille by students requiring the reading format, students with visual impairments and those without can learn at comparable rates with appropriate instruction.

-In general, practically every subject can be taught to students with visual impairments and students who are fully-sighted, including electromagnetic force.
+In general, practically every subject can be taught to students with visual impairments and students who are fully-sighted, including studying the electromagnetic force.
 For these reasons, productive collaboration between the TVI and general education teacher is crucial for obtaining favorable instructional outcomes.

 Below is a lesson I conducted with my students with visual impairments regarding electricity.
 As a counselor with TVI training, I search for the “teachable moment,” and an instance exists in this lesson.
 I’ve divided the lesson into activities that can be carried out over multiple days.
 The objective of the lesson is to instruct elementary-grade students with visual impairments in the production and distribution of electricity while recognizing the importance of electrical energy.

 Components of This Lesson

 - Materials: Three small ropes, a laptop to play a song, and an area for students to move around in.

 - Vocabulary: circuit, current, electricity, magnetism, electric field, magnetic field, generator, motor, and power plant.
 (Feel free to add or remove words and phrases as necessary for your students.)